therealfakemoot/perminator/README.md

 perminator
 ```

-`perminator` without any arguments defaults to looking in the current user's home dir for a configuration file and uses the current working directory for applying the permissions patterns.
+`perminator` without any arguments defaults to looking in the current user's home dir for a configuration file and uses the user's home directory as the target directory.

 ```
 perminator -h